jatinsmu/Covid19-Monitoring/README.md

 4. Analysis and reporting: uses HQL queries to extract data from the hive table and create data snapshots for reporting and visualization.
 The collection of data visualizations generated from each snapshot are combined into one html page that is hosted on the Linux server.

 The data visualization data loading process is part of the entire pipeline, therefore whenever the pipeline is executed the dashboard will be loaded with the most recent data to generate timely insights.

+## Usage
+extract.sh - For Data Ingestion and Storage to HDFS transform.py - For Data transformation and Processing viz.py - For Storing transformed data in Hive, querying using HQL and visualizing results driver.sh - For running the ETL pipeline as a batch

 ## Technologies Used
 ![Tech Used](/Pictures/Technologies_used.jpg)